The NIH Almanac

 Development of a new office to improve trans-NIH initiatives

-Established an NIH-wide research initiative to address
+Established an NIH-wide research initiative to address the obesity epidemic

 Supported the NIH Neuroscience Blueprint